foxlox/notco2_arduino/README.md

 The Author is not responsible for damage to peoples that use this project.
 It works perfectly but you must build it perfectly too.

+Special thanks to:

+Gabriele Paparo for hints, support and test

+Martin Tolksdorf for enclosure and wrist project

+Domenico Tripodi for support and experience during  diving tests

+Saverio Rotella for HUD testing

+Massimilaino Salvatori for hints

+Sebastiano Pappalardo and Paolo Li Pera of Grade Equipments for HUD project

+Gian Ameri for hints and support

+Laszlo Mocsari for tests insp/exp

+Aldo Ferrucci for support

+Franco Amadeo for diving support

+My wonderful wife Mara for everything!